 Cat.
 I An introduction to the synthesis and analysis of linkages, cams and gear trains is presented.
 The design process is introduced and used to solve unstructured design problems in linkage and cam design.
 Algebraic and graphical techniques to analyze the displacement, velocity and acceleration of linkages and cams are developed.
 Computer programs for the design and analysis of linkages are used by students.
 Results of student design projects are presented in professional engineering reports.
 Recommended background: Ordinary Differential Equations (MA 2051), statics (ES 2501), dynamics (ES 2503).

-Cat.
-I This course provides an in-depth study of forces in dynamic systems.
+This course provides an in-depth study of forces in dynamic systems.
 Dynamic force analysis is developed using matrix methods.
 Computer programs are used to solve the sets of simultaneous equations derived by students for realistic, unstructured design problems.
 Inertial and shaking forces, elementary mechanical vibrations, torque-time functions, rotational and reciprocating balance and cam dynamics are covered using the internal combustion engine as a design example.
 Students execute unstructured design projects and prepare professional engineering reports on the results.
 Computers are used extensively to solve the dynamic equations.
 Recommended background: Ordinary Differential Equations (MA 2051), statics (ES 2501), dynamics (ES 2503), kinematics (ME 3310), linear algebra.
-This course will be offered in 2012-13 and in alternating years thereafter.

 Cat.
 I This is an introductory course in mechanical design analysis, and it examines stress and fatigue in many machine elements.
 Common machine elements are studied and methods of selection and design are related to the associated hardware.
 Topics covered include: combined stresses, fatigue analysis, design of shafts, springs, gears, bearings and miscellaneous machine elements.
 Recommended background: mechanics (ES 2501, ES 2502, ES 2503), materials (ME 1800, ME 2820), computer programming (CS 1101 or CS 1102).